 Meet the team

 Our dedicated team work with our residents to keep them independent and make the day-to-day operation of our homes and estates run smoothly.

 We have two permanent members of staff, Lesley and Alex.

 Alex is the Estate Manager.
 He is the first port of call if any of the ladies press their alarm buttons.
-Both he and Judy are on call 24/7.
-If Alex is not available, Judy gets the calls.
+Both he and Lesley are on call 24/7.
+If Alex is not available, Lesley gets the calls.
 Alex oversees all work done on the estates and will help the ladies put in light bulbs, move gardens pots, untangle curtain rails, and so on.
 He visits the sites on Monday, Wednesday and Friday mornings.